 For me, this is what I do every time I sit down to pull cards:

-Most often I do my spreads from Manifesting Magic with the Moon, which has a spread for each lunar phase.
+Most often I do my spreads from these moon ritual sheets, which has a spread for each lunar phase.
 I write my notes in the boxes and then keep them filed in my moon binder.
 I also keep lots of different oracle and tarot spreads on my Pinterest board Oracle.

 I also recently purchased this beautiful card stand on Etsy:

-I love placing a recent card pull on this stand so that I can see it all week and be reminded of it’s message.
+My last thing to do after a good card pull is to place the card on the stand so that I can be reminded of it’s message.